-“I started to feel labour pains on the 6th November 2020 at 9pm.
-My husband was able to take me to KHC 1 hour later where we were received by the nurse on duty.
+“I started to feel labour pains at 9pm.
+My husband was able to take me to KHC one hour later.
+We were received by the nurse on duty.
 I successfully delivered a bouncing baby girl and her name is Akullo Sincere Mailla.

 How I wish the KHC was there during my first pregnancy.
 I would have my 4 children now“.

-Susan said afterward that there is a breath of fresh air with the Kristina Health Centre bringing maternal and child health services closer to her.
+Susan said afterward that there is a breath of fresh air with the Kristina Health Centre bringing maternal and child health services closer to her community.
 She hopes to add one more baby to her family safely.

 Support safe births at KHC. $50 provides a birthing kit with the equipment, supplies and medications needed for mothers to give birth safely, and to give babies the very best start.
 Give a gift to KHC today!